robtec/vendure-docker/README.md

 ## Run

-Build the image and run the container, mounting `vendure`
+Build the image and run the container (this will mount `vendure` into the container as a volume)
 ```
 docker compose up -d --build
 ```